Joylong A-series: Overview

 First launched in 2009, the Joylong A-series has since been available in a wide range of body configurations, including a minivan/MPV, minibus, and panel van.

 Variants include the Joylong A4, Joylong A5, Joylong A5S, Joylong A6, Joylong ARV, and Joylong VIP-A as well as the Joylong A6E, Joylong V300, Joylong EW4, and Joylong EW5 electric versions, with the ARV and VIP-A being luxurious camper versions and the V300, EW4, and EW5 being panel cargo van versions.

 Joylong A4

 The Joylong A4 is the base version of the whole series, featuring a standard wheelbase and a low roof.
 The Joylong A4 comes standard with 12 seats in 2-3-3-4 configuration.

 The Joylong A4 engine options include both gasoline and diesel engines.
 The gasoline engine options of the A4 can be equipped with engine sizes of 2.2L and 2.4L.
 Its diesel engine options of the A4 is a 2.5L engine option.

 The suspension setup of the Joylong A4 is double wishbone independent suspension for the front and variable rate leaf spring for the rear.

 Prices of the Joylong A4 ranges from 121,800 yuan to 178,800 yuan.

-A version of the Joylong A4 featuring a standard wheel base with a high roof called the Joylong Grand MPV was also available briefly,s ranging from 129,800 yuan to 168,800 yuan.
+A version of the Joylong A4 featuring a standard wheel base with a high roof called the Joylong Grand MPV was also available briefly, ranging from 129,800 yuan to 168,800 yuan.